All resources

 Logical Errors in Queries

 Common Issue: These errors happen when the logic of a database query does not correctly reflect the intended operation or outcome, leading to inaccurate or incomplete data retrieval.
-This doesn't have a specific error message, but the query returns incorrect or unexpected results.
+This doesn't have a specific error message, but the query often returns null with incorrect or unexpected results.

 Advice: Verify your query's logic, especially in complex CASE statements or when using conditional functions like IF and COALESCE.
 Testing with known datasets can help uncover and correct logical flaws.